danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

 Don't forget a [mug][mug_lifeventure_ti], [spork][spork], and the drinks of your choice either.
 I often take fruit-tea with me as it weighs nothing, packs down small, and the bags can easily be thrown in with the rest of your rubbish when you're done with them.

 Throughout the day you're going to need snacks.
-Cliff bars are perfect, but expensive.
+Clif bars are perfect, but expensive.
 I tend to take trail mix made of up a cheap bag of assorted nuts from the supermarket, with some dried fruit and chocolate pieces thrown in (if I don't eat it while packing).
 This gives you a good mix of instant-energy while providing some good long-lasting energy at the same time.

 ## Clothing